Site Director Message

 Welcome to Coastal!
 Our site aims to produce full service Family Doctors who will be comfortable working in any setting when they graduate.
-Throughout our first year, residents complete family medicine rotations at one of the family medicine clinics within the North Shore region (including North Vancouver, West Vancouver, Deep Cove, and Bowen Island).
-Most other rotations are based out of Lions Gate Hospital, which is a great community hospital with a strong family practice presence.
-Being the only core group of residents based out of Lions Gate Hospital means that we have direct access to staff and are generally the first residents in line for hands-on experiences.
+Throughout our first year, residents complete family medicine rotations at one of the family medicine clinics within the North Shore region (including North Vancouver, West Vancouver, Deep Cove, and Horseshoe Bay.
+Most other rotations are based out of Lions Gate Hospital, which is a friendly community hospital with a strong family practice presence.
+Being the only core group of residents based out of Lions Gate Hospital, we work directly with staff and are often the first residents in line for hands-on experiences.
+Our specialists are also very keen to teach us about their fields from a Family Medicine perspective.
 In second year, the program diversifies to include 4 months in one of the rural communities in the Coastal region which includes the Sunshine Coast and the Sea-to-Sky corridor.
 This makes Coastal the only urban program that is rurally strong.

-With only 8 (recently increased to 9) residents per year, Coastal residents get to know each other well and we support each other throughout the two year program.
+With only 9 residents per year, Coastal residents get to know each other well and we support each other throughout the two year program.
 Our Site Director, Dr. Dean Brown, and our enthusiastic team of faculty leads go above and beyond for the program and its residents.
 Jana, our amazing Site Coordinator, works her magic to make all our rotations run smoothly.
-We are well taken care of in the Coastal family!
+We are well taken care of in the Coastal family.

 Location: North Shore, Vancouver, various Coastal Communities

-Hospitals: Lion’s Gate Hospital, Pemberton Health Centre, Whistler Health Centre, Squamish General Hospital, St. Mary’s Hospital, Powell River General Hospital
+Hospitals: Lion’s Gate Hospital, Pemberton Health Centre, Squamish General Hospital, St. Mary’s Hospital, Powell River General Hospital